primaulia/challenge/README.md

 - Assumed that it's a STI model because it can be a `Product` item or `Component` item
 - We rename the `type` keyword to `item_type` because that's a reserved keyword

+### Section

+- When a `section` is deleted, it will only delete the join tables, but not the actual tables with the has_many: :through
+- i.e. Deleting `Section` `Classic Pizzas` will not delete the menu, nor it will delete the `Margherita Pizza`

+### Validation assumed

+- `Menu` label and identifier must be present

 This README would normally document whatever steps are necessary to get the application up and running.